 One of the party tricks that sets the Kindle Oasis apart from the Paperwhite and the basic Kindle is that as well as the brightness, you can adjust the warmth of the display.
 That means in the evening you can reduce the blue light emitted by the Oasis for a more orange tone and limit the strain on your eyes.
 Like a lot of the premium features on the Kindle Oasis, it's nice to have but not really essential.

-There is a lot of play with the brightness and warmth settings though, plus all the usual font size and alignment customisation options you get with every Kindle.
+There is a lot of play with the brightness and warmth settings though, plus all the usual font size and alignment customization options you get with every Kindle.
 You can definitely get this eReader set up for a reading experience that's tailored specifically to you (and the lighting conditions that you're in), and we had no complaints with reading e-books or finding new ones to download.

 Having physical buttons to turn the pages actually makes quite a difference – it means you're not always covering up the screen with your fingers or dirtying it with fingerprints.
 The compromise is the big black slab at the side of the display, but we think it's worth it.
 Note that you can use the Kindle Oasis with either your left hand or your right hand, as the display will simply rotate to suit.